 The crash site was cleared within a few days, with no full or transparent investigation.
 Although Iran initially allowed the representatives of the other involved countries to carry out investigations, it quickly restricted their access.
 In one instance, after the Ukrainian team published an audio recording of the conversation of a pilot of another flight with the air traffic control unit as he witnessed the missile attack, the Iranian government threatened that the access of the Ukrainian team to other the data would be restricted.

-Iran has refused to share the flight recorders (known as “black boxes”) with other countries, which is necessary to bring the required expertise to review them, and support a full investigation.
-Iran recovered the black boxes the day after the crash, and initially reported that their memory appears intact.
-Later, Iran’s story changed.
-Iran now claims that the black boxes are damaged and some parts of their memory may have been lost.
-Iran does not possess the capabilities to read the flight recorders.
-Nonetheless, Iran insists that it will review the flight recorders in Iran.
+For seven months, Iran refused to share the flight recorders (known as “black boxes”) with other countries.
+The black boxes were recovered the day after the crash, when Iran reported that their memory appears intact.
+On February 19, Iran’s story changed, claiming that the black boxes were damaged and some parts of their memory may have been lost.
+For months, Iran insisted that it will review the flight recorders in Iran, despite lacking the capabilities to read the flight recorders in the country.
+This delay was a complete disregard to ICAO regulations that call for immediate read-out of the recorders.

 The families of victims in Iran are being oppressed and fear for their safety.
 Iran has declared the victims of the PS752 attack “martyrs” who died for Iran, rather than victims killed by Iran.
 The IRGC and government officials repeatedly visited families in their homes, without warning, to apply pressure.
 These officials arrived with journalists and cameras to advance their propaganda.
 The repeated visits from the IRGC and the government – the culprits of the crime – have inflicted great pain and fear among grieving families.
 Families are even forced to thank the attackers for their service, rather than allowed to grieve in peace.